xiaozongyang/VictoriaLogs/docs/victorialogs/README.md

   before returning.
 This allows safe manipulion of the detached partitions by external tools on disk after returning from the `/internal/partition/detach` endpoint.
   Detached partitions are automatically attached after VictoriaLogs restart if the corresponding subdirectories at `<-storageDataPath>/partitions/` aren't removed.
 - `/internal/partition/list` - returns JSON-encoded list of currently active partitions, which can be passed as to `/internal/partition/detach` endpoint via `name` query arg.
+- `/internal/partition/snapshot/create?name=YYYYMMDD` - creates a [snapshot](https://medium.com/@valyala/how-victoriametrics-makes-instant-snapshots-for-multi-terabyte-time-series-data-e1f3fb0e0282)
+  for the partition for the given day `YYYYMMDD`.
+The endpoint returns a JSON string with the full filesystem path to the created snapshot.
+It is safe to make backups from the created snapshots according to [these instructions](#backup-and-restore).
+It is safe removing the created snapshots with `rm -rf` command.
+  It is recommended removing unneeded snapshots on a regular basis in order to free up storage space occupied by these snapshots.

 These endpoints can be protected from unauthorized access via `-partitionManageAuthKey` [command-line flag](#list-of-command-line-flags).

-These endpoints can be used for building a flexible per-partition backup / restore schemes as described [in these docs](#backup-and-restore).

 These endpoints can be used also for setting up automated multi-tier storage schemes where recently ingested logs are stored to VictoriaLogs instances with fast NVMe (SSD) disks, while historical logs are gradully migrated to VictoriaLogs instances with slower, but bigger and less expensive HDD disks.
 This scheme can be implemented with the following simple cron job, which must run once per day:

-1. To copy per-day partition for the older day stored at NVMe from NVMe to HDD, with the help of [`rsync`](https://en.wikipedia.org/wiki/Rsync).
+1. To make a snapshot for the older day stored at NVMe via `/internal/partition/snapshot/create?name=YYYYMMDD` endpoint.
-1. To detach the copied partition from the VictoriaLogs with NVMe.
+1. To copy the snapshot to the `<-storageDataPath>/partitions/YYYYMMDD` directory at VictoriaMetrics with HDD via [`rsync`](https://en.wikipedia.org/wiki/Rsync).
-1. To run the `rsync` on the copied partition again in order sync the possible changes in the partition during the previous copy.
+1. To detach the copied partition from the VictoriaLogs with NVMe via `/internal/partition/detach?name=YYYYMMDD` endpoint.
-1. To attach the copied partition to the VictoriaLogs with HDD.
+1. To attach the copied partition to the VictoriaLogs with HDD via `/internal/partition/attach?name=YYYYMMDD` endpoint.
-1. To delete the copied partition directory from the VictoriaLogs with NVMe.
+1. To delete the copied partition directory from the VictoriaLogs with NVMe via `rm -rf <-storageDataPath>/partitions/YYYYMMDD` command.

 All the VictoriaLogs with NVMe and HDD disks can be queried simultaneously via `vlselect` component of [VictoriaLogs cluster](https://docs.victoriametrics.com/victorialogs/cluster/), since [single-node VictoriaLogs instances can be a part of cluster](https://docs.victoriametrics.com/victorialogs/cluster/#single-node-and-cluster-mode-duality).